Best insurance stocks to invest in 2026

 Powszechny Zaklad Ubezpieczen (WA:PZU)

-Powszechny ZakЕ‚ad UbezpieczeЕ„ S.A.
-(PZU) is Poland`s largest insurance company and one of the leading financial institutions in Central and Eastern Europe, providing comprehensive insurance and financial services to millions of customers.
-Founded in 1803 and headquartered in Warsaw, PZU has over 220 years of experience in the insurance industry and maintains a dominant market position in Poland with significant operations across multiple European markets.
-The company has demonstrated consistent profitability and strong market leadership while adapting to changing customer needs and regulatory requirements in the evolving insurance landscape.
+Powszechny Zaklad Ubezpieczen is Poland`s largest insurance company and a leading financial institution serving millions of customers across Central and Eastern Europe.
+Founded in 1803 and headquartered in Warsaw, PZU maintains a dominant market position in Poland with significant operations across neighboring European markets.
+The company demonstrates consistent profitability and strong market leadership while continuously adapting to evolving customer needs and changing regulatory requirements.

-The company`s core operations encompass life insurance, non-life insurance, pension funds, investment management, and banking services through its diversified financial services platform.
-PZU serves over 22 million customers across Poland and other European markets, offering a comprehensive range of insurance products including motor, property, health, and life insurance, alongside investment and retirement planning services.
-With Poland`s growing insurance penetration rates and increasing demand for financial security products, PZU is well-positioned to capitalize on market opportunities while leveraging its extensive distribution network and strong brand recognition to maintain market leadership.
+PZU`s core operations span life insurance, non-life insurance, pension funds, investment management, and comprehensive banking services through a diversified platform.
+The company serves millions of customers across Poland and Europe with comprehensive motor, property, health, and life insurance product offerings.
+Rising insurance penetration rates in Poland position PZU to capitalize on growing demand through its extensive distribution network and strong brand recognition.

 Powszechny Zaklad Ubezpieczen financial statements